jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/OnePointFive.md

   introduce [PEP 668](https://peps.python.org/pep-0668/).
 It's a worthy goal on Debian's part, but unfortunately it does introduce a whole bunch of pain in the neck when I just want to follow a tutorial.
   Trying a user installation by appending the `--user` flag didn't help.
-I tried the suggested `--break-system-packages` flag to pass to pip on the failing `RUN` command in the Dockerfile, but even that didn't work fully.
-It failed on a subsequent step.
+I tried the suggested `--break-system-packages` flag to pass to pip on the failing `RUN` command in the Dockerfile, but even that didn't work fully—it failed on a subsequent step.
 In the end, using `--break-system-packages` and specifying `--python python3` to `pipenv` seemed to do the trick.
 Fortunately, it was largely much smoother sailing after that.
   At least, until stage 4, when they completely missed out the part where you need to use the updated container image